30th-31st January 2018

 Venue: The Alan Turing Institute, London

 A two-day workshop bringing together leaders of Research Software Engineering groups and communities around the world to help each other improve access to software expertise in research by pooling knowledge, coordinating efforts and establishing collaboration.

-It is for people running (or setting up) RSE groups, national networks or initiatives.
+The workshop was for people running (or setting up) RSE groups, national networks or initiatives.
 To have the most impact we are looking for people with knowledge of, and the ability to influence, RSE provision in their country.
 We define RSE groups as teams of dedicated software developers collaborating with researchers on software and providing tools, advice, collaboration and training.
 It is understood that actual job titles and group names will vary.